-If annual Acthar demand remains in the annualized range of 5,100 to 5,700 vials experienced since the implementation of the new Acthar strategy, we estimate that the amended distribution terms will result in an increase in 2008 annual net sales from the previous range of approximately \$80 million to \$89 million to a range of approximately \$82 million to \$91 million.
+If annual Acthar demand remains in the annualized range of 5,100 to 5,700 vials experienced since the implementation of the new Acthar strategy, this would result in net sales of approximately \$82 million to \$91 million.

 We review the amount of inventory of Doral at wholesalers and Acthar at CuraScript in order to help assess the demand for our products.
 We may choose to defer sales in situations where we believe inventory levels are already adequate.
 We expect quarterly fluctuations in net sales due to changes in demand for our products, the timing of shipments, changes in inventory levels, expiration dates of product sold, and the impact of our sales-related reserves.